 Many games, mostly strategy, utilize the military movement known as a retreat.
-In simple RTS games, the enemy AI, after losing several units, may retreat their army back to their base in order to regroup and save their losses.
+In simple RTS games, the enemy AI, after losing several units, may return their army back to their base in order to regroup and save their losses.
 Retreating is featured as a plot point for more action oriented games.

 In the Total War series, units on the battle map can be ordered to retreat if the battle seems hopeless.
 If the unit sustains too much stress or casualties the men will break and rout, which can spread to other units.
 The General can rally the men, unless they have the shattered status, in which case they will never return to fight.